squf/it-tools/intune/onedrive-homefolder/README.md

 * This is the primary script which actually does the checking of parent and child directories, and begins copying the files over
 * You need to run `get-token.ps1` before running this, this gives you 1 hour of token access, so if you don't finish the full Home folder transfer in that time glhf!!!! run them both again!!!!
 * I hate this script, hate HAADJ, hate not having ShareGate.
 Simple as!
+* Actually I was able to get a pretty decent version of this working now which I'm quite happy with so I no longer hate this script.
+Still hate HAADJ :)
+* This final version, which is updated in this repo already don't worry about it, also includes logging to a .txt file at -> `C:\tmp\ODHF_Logs` and the log itself is also named after the first input you provide the script, so the username value.
+This makes tracking the file uploads ezpz because each log will be uniquely named and match the user in question, which is pretty neat.

 **get-token.ps1**
 * As mentioned above, this just grabs a 1 hour access token for you to use with the primary script and stores it in $Auth variable